eibenp/homebridge-gree-airconditioner/README.md

 Home App allows to set the device temperature display units but it is independent from the temperature units shown in Home App.
 Home App always displays temperature values as specified by iOS/iPadOS/MacOS (can be changed in Preferences / Regional settings section).
 Display unit conversion is made by the Home App device (e.g. iPhone).

 GREE Air Conditioners do not support displaying decimals of temperature values.
 If you normally use the AC unit in Celsius display mode then it is recommended to use also the Home App device (e.g. iPhone) in Celsius mode and set the temperatureStepSize parameter to 1.
 Fahrenheit mode recommends the same consistency (Fahrenheit mode on both sides and temperatureStepSize parameter set to 0.5) This helps to avoid displaying inconsistent values on the connected devices.
+In minimal configuration - when the device is not listed in the configuration file - the temperatureStepSize parameter is based on the Homebridge UI configuration (temperature units parameter).

 ### Temperature measurement